 Your eye doctor will call you for frequent follow-up visits based on your initial pressure and eye condition.
 You need to know how often you have to come to plan your schedule.
 Blindness caused by glaucoma is irreversible, and thus you must keep your appointments.

-It would help if you also understood that as your pressure stabilizes and the glaucoma doctor is feeling better about your eye pressures, your follow-up visit frequency may reduce.
+It would help if you also understood that as your pressure stabilizes and the glaucoma doctor is feeling better about your eye pressure, your follow-up visit frequency may reduce.
 Again, this information would most likely encourage you to follow what your glaucoma doctor has instructed you to do.

 Intraocular pressure is the most critical measurement for follow-up of glaucoma.
 The pressure check is done by something called applanation tonometry.
 However, apart from IOP measurement, other tests are al o done.
 Before further investigations, a dilated eye exam is pe formed.
 The optic nerve and retina are examined.
-These are the OCT Retinal Nerve fiber layer scan and the fie d test.
+These are the OCT Retinal Nerve fibre layer scan and the fie d test.
 Field test checks for the peripheral vision of e ch eye.
 Both these tests check for optic nerve damage.
-Another test that is sometimes done is the pachymetry to measure the corneal thickness.
+Another test that is sometimes done is pachymetry to measure corneal thickness.

-People with glaucoma should know how often you need to do these tests in a year and which tests will be needed.
+People with glaucoma should know how often they need to do these tests in a year and which tests will be needed.
 In addition, you will get an idea of the amount of time you will spend at the clinic and the cost you will incur at each visit.

 Thanks for the Detail & Clear explanation of Glaucoma Treatment …